anuyts/anuyts.github.io/reading.md

 ### Introduction to Simple Type Theory {#simple-types}

 * The book "Types and Programming Languages" (a.k.a.
 TAPL) by Benjamin C. Pierce, chapter 9 and prerequisites (see the dependency graph in the book's front matter).
-This book is also the lecture material of the [Formal Systems](https://onderwijsaanbod.kuleuven.be/syllabi/e/H04H8BE.htm) course.
+This book also used to be the lecture material of the [Formal Systems](https://onderwijsaanbod.kuleuven.be/syllabi/e/H04H8BE.htm) course.
   Aside of introducing simple type theory, this book focuses more on aspects of computation and decidability and less on matters of logic, soundness or categorical models.
 I expect that the master thesis is more likely focus on the latter.
   It seems pdfs are available online.

 ### Introduction to Haskell {#haskell}

 (Not a necessity to learn Agda.
-Haskell is an incarnation of the kind of theoretical programming languages that is studied in the [Formal Systems](https://onderwijsaanbod.kuleuven.be/syllabi/e/H04H8BE.htm) course.)
+Haskell is an incarnation of the kind of theoretical programming languages that is studied in TAPL.)

 * [Learn you a Haskell for Great Good, Miran Lipovača](http://learnyouahaskell.com/).
 Note: this tutorial parodies grammatical errors made by non-native English speakers.